 Students with undergraduate degrees in areas outside of accounting can be considered for admission to the program only after they acquire the prerequisite undergraduate accounting and business courses.
-These students should contact LeBow Graduate Student Services to determine what courses are needed to gain admission to the MS in Accounting program.
+These students should contact LeBow Graduate Student Services to determine what courses are needed to gain admission to the Master of Science in Accounting program.